schemathesis/schemathesis/README.rst

 Simple to use and yet powerful to uncover hard-to-find errors thanks to the property-based testing approach backed by state-of-the-art `Hypothesis <http://hypothesis.works/>`_ library.

-📣 **Please fill out our** `quick survey <https://forms.gle/dv4s5SXAYWzvuwFWA>`_ so that we can learn how satisfied you are with Schemathesis, and what improvements we should make.
-Thank you!

 Features
 --------